-Ultimately, where the position is disputed the Fund may have to comply with the Regulations and therefore pay any exit credit.
+Ultimately, where the position is disputed the Fund may have to comply with the Regulations and therefore pay any surplus as an exit credit.
 It is then up to the guarantor to contest the surplus payment citing the commercial contract in place and the desire for equal treatment in the event of a deficit.